Jarryd460/introduction-to-lang-graph/README.md

    - Start with `Hello_World.ipynb` for a basic introduction
    - Explore `Multiple_Inputs.ipynb` for handling complex workflows
    - Try `Sequential_Agent.ipynb` to understand sequential agent workflows
+   - Experiment with `Conditional_Agent.ipynb` to learn about conditional logic in agents
    - Practice with exercises in the `Exercises/` directory

 2. **Run a notebook**